learnforpractice/pyeos/pyeos.md

 ```

 #### eosapi.create_account
-It's time to create a account,key1 and key2 are the public key you created before.
+It's time to create a account, key1 and key2 are the public key you created before.

 ```
 key1 = 'EOS61MgZLN7Frbc2J7giU7JdYjy2TqnfWFjZuLXvpHJoKzWAj7Nst'